Tips for Changing Your Dog’s Food Safely

 In some situations, you may be forced into changing your dog’s diet cold turkey, meaning no transition.
 This isn’t ideal, especially if your dog has been fed only one food for a long time, but there are situations where it’s necessary.

-Acute illness, like pancreatitis, may require sudden and drastic diet changes to help during the recovery from a life-threatening illness.
+Acute illnesses, like pancreatitis, may require sudden and drastic diet changes to help during the recovery from a life-threatening illness.
 These diet changes should always be discussed with your vet to ensure they are done safely and according to the treatment of the illness.
+When changing your dog's current food, its not uncommon to encounter an upset stomach.

-A less critical reason for changing dog food quickly could be something as simple as running out of dog food.
-If you run out and can’t get to your regular pet store, or if the brand or formula you feed is unexpectedly out of stock, an impromptu replacement diet might be necessary.
+A less critical reason for changing dog food quickly could be something as simple as running out of your pup or adult dog food.
+If you run out and can't get to your regular pet store, or if the brand or formula you feed is unexpectedly out of stock, an impromptu replacement diet might be necessary.

-In this case, you should stick to simple diets that are as similar to your pet’s regular food as you can get.
-If you have to buy a different brand or formula, try to find something of similar quality and similar ingredients.
+Stick to simple diets that are as similar to your pet's regular food as you can get.
+If you have to buy a different brand or new food formula, try to find something of similar quality and similar ingredients.

 How to Transition Your Dog to Raw Food

-Changing your dog’s food can be even tougher when you change between different diet formats, and switching your dog to raw food can be one of the toughest.
+Changing dog foods can be even tougher when you change between different diet formats, and switching your dog to raw food can be one of the toughest.
 This is because mixing raw and cooked foods can lead to digestive issues, meaning the typical 7-day transition is likely not the best idea.

 For sensitive dogs and dogs with a history of digestive issues, dipping your toes in the water, so to speak, is possible.
 You can start the process by feeding your dog small treat-sized pieces of his new raw diet, separate from meals.